I attended a gamification seminar

 Nippon Toter (Step Ride)

-The game system is based on a novel game for women that I'm personally familiar with from my previous job.
+The game system is a visual novel game for women, which I'm personally familiar with from my previous job.

-The development period was 12 months, and it seems like a lot of effort went into making it.
+The development period was 12 months, and it seems they put a lot of effort into making it.
 They

 summary

-seems to be an opportunity for young employees to hone their skills.
+seems to offer an opportunity for younger employees to develop their skills.

-It would be fun if Beyond could take on more projects like this in the future.
+It would be exciting if Beyond could take on projects like this in the future.

 lastly